ibm-cloud-docs/cloud-shell/feedback.md

 ## Chat with us on Slack
 {: #feedback-chat}

 Have a casual question or just want to talk about all things {{site.data.keyword.cloud-shell_notm}}?
-Come chat with the development team on [IBM Cloud Technology Slack](https://ibm.biz/cli-feedback).
-After you request your invite, sign in and join the `#developer-tools` channel.
+Come chat with the development team on [{{site.data.keyword.cloud_notm}} Dev Tools Slack](https://ic-devops-slack-invite.us-south.devops.cloud.ibm.com/){: external}.
+After you request your invitation, sign in and join the `#ask-your-question` channel.